Plant Biology

 Zachary Lippman

-My research team studies the genes that determine when and where, and thus how many, flowers are produced on plants.
-Flowers form on branches called inflorescences, which originate from stem cells.
-By studying the genes that control how stem cells become inflorescences, we are able to manipulate flower production to improve crop yields.
+My research team studies when and where, and how many branches, flowers, and fruits are produced on plants.
+All of plant development depends on small groups of stem cells at the tips of shoots known as meristems.
+By studying the genes that control stem cell production and maturation over space and time, within and between different developmental contexts, we are able to manipulate plant architecture and reproduction to improve crop yields.

 Rob Martienssen